hmakelin/gisnav/docs/vitepress/docs/setup-gis-server.md

 ## Overview
 GISnav requests rasters from a WMS service which allows querying by an arbitrary bounding box (instead of by pre-computed tile).

-The DEM is optionally used to input ground elevation z-coordinates to the Perspective-n-Point (PnP) problem solved by [PoseNode](/_build/sphinx/markdown/public/pose_node).
+The DEM is optionally used to input ground elevation z-coordinates to the Perspective-n-Point (PnP) problem solved by `PoseNode`.
 If a DEM is not available, GISNav assumes a planar ground elevation, which may be sufficient when flying at higher altitudes where an isometric perspective does not significantly distort the perceived image.

 ## Example Setups